The Network awards writers more than $4,000 annually in prizes through the following competitions:

 Submissions accepted: May 1 – June 30

 The Sally Buckner Emerging Writers’ Fellowship awards a $500 fellowship to an emerging North Carolina writer between the ages 21-35 whose work shows promise of excellence and of a commitment to a literary career.
-Each year, the fellowship will go to a writer working primarily in a designated genre (poetry, fiction, creative nonfiction, or drama), with the genres rotating on a four-year cycle.
-The 2020 Buckner Fellowship will support an emerging fiction writer.
+Each year, the fellowship will go to a writer working primarily in a designated genre (poetry, fiction, creative nonfiction, or drama (stage and screen)), with the genres rotating on a four-year cycle.
+The 2021 Buckner Fellowship will support an emerging writer of creative nonfiction.